workfloworchestrator/orchestrator-core/docs/architecture/application/forms-frontend.md

 ### Initiating a workflow from frontend

-A workflow can be initiated by doing a POST call to the endpoint ''/processes/<workflow_name>''
+A workflow can be initiated by doing a POST call to ''/processes/<workflow_name>''

 The steps that happen to initiate a workflow on the frontend are:

 -   A `POST` request to `/processes/<workflow_name>` with an empty payload
--   The backend determines what input values are missing and sends a response with http status code `510` and a payload containing a [JSON6Schema definition][2] describing the form to be displayed.
+-   The backend determines what input values are missing and sends a response with http status code `510` and a payload containing a [JSON6Schema definition][2] describing the form to display.
 See [Example JSON6Schema response](#example-json6schema-response)
--   The frontend uses the [Uniforms library][1] to parse the response into a form to display
+-   The frontend uses the [Uniforms library][1] to parse the JSON response into a form to display
--   The [AutofieldLoader function][3] is called to for each of the form.properties in the JSON response.
+-   The [AutofieldLoader function][3] is called for each of the form.properties in the JSON response.
 This functions uses the properties `type` and `format` to determine what kind of field will be displayed.

 ```